 A quick bit of backstory: Shortly after this case was filed by the couples, Kris Perry, Sandy Stier, Paul Katami and Jeff Zarrillo, Judge Walker allowed the City of San Francisco to intervene in the case on their side.
 Judge Walker did so because the City argued that Prop 8 has harmed the City in a way that is different from the harms suffered by the other plaintiffs.

 Today’s testimony by Egan detailed those harms.
 For example, fewer weddings means less economic activity.
 The City’s budget suffers because married couples tend to be both healthier and wealthier than unmarried people.
-Denying same-sex couples the right to marry also reduces the City’s tax revenues, and the City’s public health costs are higher because many LGBT people do not have health insurance through a spouse and are forced to depend on the City as health care provider of last resort.
+Denying same-sex couples the right to marry also reduces the City’s tax revenues, and the City’s public health costs are higher because many LGBTQ people do not have health insurance through a spouse and are forced to depend on the City as health care provider of last resort.
 It is a challenge to assign a precise dollar value to these effects, but to the extent that it can be done, Dr. Egan showed that it is clear that the City loses millions of dollars annually because of Prop 8.

 Peter Patterson, one of the attorneys defending Prop 8, cross-examined Egan for what seemed like an eternity, quizzing him on the minutiae of his analysis in an attempt to show that the economic impact of Prop 8 is less than Egan concluded.
 But the relentless nitpicking did nothing to overcome Egan’s larger point: Prop 8 damages the economy and costs the City money in numerous real, tangible ways.
 Unless the defenders of Prop 8 are prepared to present a more persuasive alternative analysis that shows Prop 8 has no negative economic impact, it’s hard to see the relevance of this morning’s cross-examination.

-I bet I’m not the only LGBT person in the courtroom who listened to Dr. Meyer’s testimony with pained recognition of how deeply so many of us have internalized the limitations placed on our dreams and aspirations by homophobia.
+I bet I’m not the only LGBTQ person in the courtroom who listened to Dr. Meyer’s testimony with pained recognition of how deeply so many of us have internalized the limitations placed on our dreams and aspirations by homophobia.
 As plaintiff Kris Perry said in her moving testimony on Monday, she never dreamed she would be able to marry, and it is painful and humiliating to want something you know you can never have.
-Listening to today’s testimony rekindled my anger at the damage we all have suffered – and that LGBT youth continue to suffer-by being deprived of the same basic human opportunities others have to belong, and to love.
+Listening to today’s testimony rekindled my anger at the damage we all have suffered – and that LGBTQ youth continue to suffer-by being deprived of the same basic human opportunities others have to belong, and to love.
 I am so grateful to the couples who are opening up their lives in this suit on our behalf, and to the brilliant team of attorneys from Gibson Dunn and the City and County of San Francisco who are standing up for all of us in this case.